Insurgency in Ecuador: Alfarist Liberation Army (ELA)

-The Alfarist Liberation Army (ELA) (from Spanish 'Ejército de Liberación Alfarista'), was another combatant in the conflict, which information about is very unknown.
+The Alfarist Liberation Army (ELA) (from Spanish' Ejército de Liberación Alfarista') was another combatant in the conflict, of which little information is known.

 This group is said to have resumed the "revolutionary armed struggle" and infiltrated, in Quito, the popular and student demonstrations that led to the fall of the government of Lucio Gutiérrez.

 Intelligence reports from the Ecuadorian government suggest that ELA's contacts with people from Venezuela are not only certain but frequent, and include some meetings that would have taken place in Quito itself, such as those that served to launch a clandestinely printed magazine, entitled Liberación.

 Revolutionary Armed Forces of Ecuador (FARE)

-The Revolutionary Armed Forces of Ecuador (FARE) (from Spanish 'Fuerzas Armadas Revolucionarias de Ecuador'), is another group with very little information.
+The Revolutionary Armed Forces of Ecuador (FARE) (from Spanish' Fuerzas Armadas Revolucionarias de Ecuador') is another group with very little information.

 Allegedly, this group is 400 men strong and has been trained and equipped by the FARC.
 It is held responsible for a 2003 bomb attack in Guayaquil.
 The Ministry of Defence believes that the FARE does not pose a security threat, but the Ecuadorian police view it as a problem.

-On 22 July 2002, The Freedom House stated that Colombian right-wing paramilitary groups had "infiltrated northern Ecuador" to "target locals there who they believed might be cooperating with the guerrillas".
+On 22 July, 2002, The Freedom House stated that Colombian right-wing paramilitary groups had "infiltrated northern Ecuador" to "target locals there who they believed might be cooperating with the guerrillas".

-On 22 November 2011, FARE set two separate bombs that exploded nearly simultaneously in downtown Guayaquil, the first of which went off in front of the local Ministry of Health offices, while the second detonated several blocks away.
+On 22 November, 2011, FARE set two separate bombs that exploded nearly simultaneously in downtown Guayaquil, the first of which went off in front of the local Ministry of Health offices, while the second detonated several blocks away.

 Amazonic Revolutionary Command (CAR)

-The Amazonic Revolutionary Command (from Spanish 'Comando Amazónico Revolucionario') (CAR), was another group in the conflict.
-On 29 May 2005, CAR exploded a leaflet bomb in the city of Macas.
-The incident occurred at 11:35 a.m. when members of the Ecuadorian Army stationed in the 21st Condor Brigade in Patuca were participating in the civic parade in honor of the founding celebrations of Macas.
+The Amazonic Revolutionary Command (from Spanish' Comando Amazónico Revolucionario') (CAR) was another group in the conflict.
+On May 29, 2005, CAR exploded a leaflet bomb in the city of Macas.
+The incident occurred at 11:35 a.m. when members of the Ecuadorian Army stationed in the 21st Condor Brigade in Patuca were participating in the civic parade in honour of the founding celebrations of Macas.

 FARC dissidents

-After FARC dissolved itself in 2016, its dissidents started operating in Ecuador, in border towns with Colombia.
+After the FARC dissolved itself in 2016, its dissidents started operating in Ecuador, in border towns with Colombia.

 The Washington Office on Latin America (WOLA) claimed that Colombian paramilitary officers in Lago Agrio, Sucumbios province, have been known to have local taxi drivers and citizens "working for them as informants regarding FARC guerrilla movements in the area".